bladeours/homeBudget/README.md

 ## Room for Improvement
 **To do:**
-* add more statistics
+* Add more statistics.
-* add status of gas, water and electricity maters
+* Add status of gas, water and electricity maters.
-* add exporting to CSV
+* Add exporting to CSV.
-* add possibility to change currency
+* Add possibility to change currency.
-* add support for different years
+* Add support for different years.